shohaha/Web-Design-Challenge/README.md

 ## Background

-<i>Data is more powerful when we share it with others!</i> Use HTML and CSS to create a dashboard featuring analysis that we've done.
+<i>Data is more powerful when we share it with others!</i>
+Use HTML and CSS to create a dashboard featuring previous analysis from a past assignment.

 ## Instructions